Ocean Community Chamber Foundation

 Fund Administration: The Foundation considers itself as a servant of the community.
 In that capacity it may from time to time be asked to act as a charitable fund administrator for a newly formed community initiative or another charitable organization whose mission is consistent with that of the Ocean Community Chamber Foundation, Inc. A formal application and review process exists for this purpose.

-Leadership- the Board of Directors of the Ocean Community Chamber Foundation, Inc. consists of not less than 4, nor more than 10 directors.
-Presently, the Executive Board of the Ocean Community Chamber of Commerce (6 people) and the Executive Director of the Chamber of Commerce (1) serve as Board Members.
+Leadership: the Board of Directors of the Ocean Community Chamber Foundation, Inc. consists of not less than 4, nor more than 10 directors.
+Presently, the Executive Board of the Ocean Community Chamber of Commerce (6 people) and the President of the Chamber of Commerce (1) serve as Board Members.

-BIZ CAMP- BIZ CAMP can best be described as Hard Core Soft Skills.
+BIZ CAMP: BIZ CAMP can best be described as Hard Core Soft Skills.
 The program will be fun, fast faced, diverse and highly interactive.
 Students will gain confidence and be better prepared for the workplace.
 The curriculum includes professional instructors in the fields of customer service/soft skills and digital literacy.
 It also includes daily participation from area business leaders and employers.
-Biz Camp includes tours of local businesses (transportation provided) and meetings with top executives.
 Real workplace scenarios will be explored and students will develop skills to address challenges, varying personalities and communication styles, and develop good decision making practices.
 Special focus will be placed on developing an excellent work ethic and understanding of employer expectations.
 Students will have the opportunity to receive a Completion Certificate based on attendance, participation, homework, test scores, and their overall development of a positive work ethic and attitude.
 Successful completion of this program will put students in a strong position to meet the needs of local employers, many of whom have employment opportunities and helped design the curriculum.
 This program is sponsored by the Rhode Island Department of Labor & Training and generously funded through the Real Jobs RI Program.

 Foundation Programs & Events